sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-tcpipinterfacesinterfaceunicastipaddressesipaddressvalue.md

 **Note**
-This element does not appear in the **Properties** pane of Windows® System Image Manager (Windows SIM) until you add [IpAddress](microsoft-windows-tcpipinterfacesinterfaceunicastipaddressesipaddress.md) to the unattended installation answer file.
+This element does not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add [IpAddress](microsoft-windows-tcpipinterfacesinterfaceunicastipaddressesipaddress.md) to the unattended installation answer file.